olavfosse/liracer/README.md

 Simply run `go build`.
 This produces a executable `play.liracer.org`.
 The executable is entirely self contained, it is statically linked and embeds the frontend

 ## License
 JetBrains Mono(Copyright The JetBrains Mono Project Authors) is licensed under the OFL1-1 license.
-The rest of the project, unless otherwise specified, is licensed under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) license.
+The rest of the project, unless otherwise specified, is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html) license.